89luca89/distrobox/docs/usage/distrobox-export.md

 This tool will simply copy the original `.desktop` files along with needed icons, add the prefix `/usr/local/bin/distrobox-enter -n distrobox_name -e ...` to the commands to run, and save them in your home to be used directly from the host as a normal app.

-**Service export example**

-	distrobox-export --service syncthing --extra-flags "--allow-newer-config"
-	distrobox-export --service nginx --sudo

-For services, it will similarly export the systemd unit inside the container to a `systemctl --user` service, prefixing the various `ExecStart ExecStartPre ExecStartPost ExecReload ExecStop ExecStopPost` with the `distrobox-enter` command prefix.

-The exported services will be available in the host's user's systemd session, so

-	systemctl --user status exported_service_name

-will show the status of the service exported.

 **Binary export example**